DXC-0/Fedora-Nix-Config/README.md

 ### INSTALLATION METHOD

 This script installs the Windows Manager Niri, containerization tools, flatpak and Nvidia drivers. \
-The Nix part will reproduce the user environment and install applications + my personnal dotfiles
+The Nix part will reproduce the user environment and install applications dotfiles

 Install a Fedora Minimal and install git